The Rundown

 Best Silicon Tray

-DogBuddy Non-Slip, Washable Mat is a great option for dogs who don’t chew on things.
-Silicon is safe, fairly durable, and super safe.
-It only comes in two sizes (small and large), so it may not fit every crate, but if it fits your non-chewer’s crate then it’s a fantastic choice.
+DogBuddy Dog Food Mat is a great option for dogs who don’t typically chew on anything they get their mouths into.
+Silicon is a safe and durable material.
+It only comes in two sizes (small and large), so it may not fit every crate.
+But if it does, you should definitely give it a try.

 click to see more

-If your dog is one of those who manages to destroy most things, Everila Replacement Tray is the tray that will finally have them beat.
-Made from rust-resistant, heavy-duty galvanised steel, your pooch won’t be able to rip this apart, and it will most likely be the longest-lasting dog product you ever buy.
+Everila Dog Crate Tray is the perfect tray for them.
+It is made from rust-resistant, heavy-duty galvanized steel so your pooch won’t be able to rip this apart easily.
+And it will most likely be the longest-lasting dog product you ever buy.

 click to see more